miskaone/css-mcp/README.md

 Once configured, you can ask Claude Code:

+**Documentation & Compatibility:**

 > "Use the CSS MCP to get documentation for flexbox"

 > "What browser support does :has selector have?"

 > "Explain how CSS grid works"

+**CSS Analysis:**

+> "Analyze this CSS and tell me what could be improved"

+> "What colors are used in my stylesheet?"

+> "Check the complexity of my selectors"

-Claude will automatically use the MCP to fetch the latest MDN documentation.
+Claude will automatically use the MCP to fetch the latest MDN documentation and analyze CSS code.

 ## Development